AFI (2007) • AFI-030

 I love the smell of napalm in the morning

-Francis Ford Coppola’s epic war film transports Joseph Conrad’s Heart of Darkness into the chaos of the Vietnam War.
-Captain Benjamin Willard is sent upriver into Cambodia on a secret mission to eliminate Colonel Kurtz, a decorated officer who has gone rogue and established his own cult-like command deep in the jungle.
-As Willard’s journey unfolds, the film becomes a surreal exploration of war’s psychological toll.
-Coppola’s ambitious production combines stunning visuals, haunting sound design, and unforgettable performances from Martin Sheen and Marlon Brando.
-Blending spectacle with philosophical reflection, Apocalypse Now remains one of the most haunting portrayals of war ever filmed.
+Francis Ford Coppola’s epic war film reimagines Joseph Conrad’s Heart of Darkness within the chaos of the Vietnam War.
+Captain Benjamin Willard is sent on a secret mission upriver into Cambodia to locate and eliminate Colonel Walter Kurtz, a once-decorated officer who has established his own cult-like command deep in the jungle.
+As Willard travels farther from civilization, the journey becomes an increasingly surreal descent into the psychological and moral devastation of war.
+Coppola’s ambitious production blends striking imagery, immersive sound design, and unforgettable performances from Martin Sheen and Marlon Brando.
+Both war spectacle and philosophical meditation, Apocalypse Now stands as one of the most haunting and ambitious portrayals of modern warfare ever filmed.

 Why it matters